 - In-marketplace promotion

-Well, it doesn’t stop here, the seller support has been taken notches above by the marketplaces with not only sale based incentive scheme, but, cataloguing, photography support, etc.
+Well, it doesn’t stop here, the seller support has been taken notches above by the marketplaces with the not only sale based incentive scheme, but, cataloging, photography support, etc.

-With the sellers increasingly using smart devices like phones, tablets, broadband and 3G/4G services, it has led the marketplaces to develop seller applications.
-The seller apps make it easy for the sellers to do business-on-the-go and keep track of their business on timely basis, making better business decisions.
+With the sellers increasingly using smart devices like phones, tablets, broadband, and 3G/4G services, it has led the marketplaces to develop seller applications.
+The seller apps make it easy for the sellers to do business-on-the-go and keep track of their business on a timely basis, making better business decisions.